 DO NOT try to straighten the arm or change its position.
 Apply an ice pack to the elbow.
 Keep the areas above and below the injured elbow (including the shoulder and wrist) from moving, if possible.

-The doctor will fix the dislocation by gently flexing the elbow and rotating the forearm so that the palm is facing upward.
+Your provider will fix the dislocation by gently flexing the elbow and rotating the forearm so that the palm faces upward.
 DO NOT try to do this yourself because you may harm the child.